 Why shoot film?

-When the megapixel count of digital cameras rises every year, why would so many photographers go back to shooting film?
+With the megapixel count of digital cameras rising every year, why would so many photographers go back to shooting film?

 Realistic isn't always better